 You Won’t Get Thanks Just Yet

-“Babies don’t smile until one month, and moms won’t get immediate feedback that what they’re doing is creating a bond,” says LaCoursiere.
-“Babies need food, warmth and sleep — just provide these basic needs and know that the bonding will come later.”
+“Babies don’t smile right away, and moms won’t get immediate feedback that what they’re doing is creating a bond,” LaCoursiere says.
+“Babies need food, warmth and sleep—just provide these basic needs and know that the bonding will come later.”

 TheBump.com experts: KAREN DEIGHAN, MD, FACOG, chair of Obstetrics and Gynecology at Gottlieb Memorial Hospital of Loyola University Health System in Melrose Park, IL; and YVETTE LACOURSIERE, MD, MPH, assistant professor and associate residency director in the Department of Reproductive Medicine at University of California, San Diego Health Sciences